 Psi Chi is the National Honor Society in Psychological Sciences.
 The local chapter specifically strives to find ways to enhance the regular psychological science curriculum, and to promote interaction among psychological science majors, faculty, and other psychologists.
 Within the Psychological Sciences Department at Gustavus, the expectation is that Psi Chi members will attend Psi Chi meetings, assist with department events, and serve as liaisons when there are discussions of important issues related to the major.
-Currently, there are twenty-six members of the Gustavus chapter.
+Currently, there are thirty-one members of the Gustavus chapter.

 The local chapter specifically strives to find ways to enhance the regular psychological science curriculum, and to promote interaction among psychological science majors, faculty, and other psychologists.

 The name of this organization shall be Psi Chi, hereinafter referred to as the Society.

 Psi Chi is an international honor society whose purpose shall be to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology, and to advance the science of psychology.